-I’m proudest of all the books I’ve written.
+I’m proudest of the dozen books I’ve written.
 In 2009, I wrote Words at Work straight from my heart, a much-needed response to all the questions and concerns people have about writing today; it won top honors from the National Best Books Awards.
 That same year, I wrote Contemporary Hawai’i Woodworkers: the Wood, the Art, the Aloha, a coffee-table art book featuring 35 artists; it won several awards and sold out quickly.

 The High Road Guide to the Mountains of North Carolina put me in touch with so many artists, chefs, and naturalists who call those gorgeous mountains home.
-Other notable books include Asheville: A View from the Top; The Insider’s Guide to the North Carolina Mountains; and my co-authored book with Virginia McCullough, Write Your Book Now!: An A to Z guide to writing your book—and not letting another year go by before you finish it.
+Other notable books include Asheville: A View from the Top; The Insider’s Guide to the North Carolina Mountains; and my co-authored book with Virginia McCullough, Write Your Book Now!

 I loved writing for arts and culture magazines such as Southern Living, Country Living, AmericanStyle, NICHE, Southwest Art, Yoga Journal, Associations Now, American Cinematographer, Arches, Chile Pepper, Restaurants USA, and Blue Ridge Country.
 Newspaper articles about art, food, and business ran in the Atlanta Journal Constitution, Charlotte Observer, Seattle Post-Intelligencer, and washingtonpost.com.M

 About eight years ago, I began teaching how to write more effectively and start/finish/publish books.
 I’ve worked with artists and entrepreneurs, as well as executives/staff from organizations such as Microsoft, Visa, Boeing, Citibank, Del Monte, Columbia Books, Institute of Management Consultants, U.S. Small Business Administration, University of Washington, and International Assn. of Business Communicators.

 Here are just a few of the books I’ve helped clients publish.
 (To look inside, click on the covers to go their Amazon page.)

 Now that you know what I’ve done for others, I hope you’ll contact me today for a complimentary Breakthrough Writing Strategy Session.
 If you’re interested in writing coaching and editing to make your writing sing, we’ll explore your individual questions and concerns during this 30-minute session and develop your writing plan.
 You can get started here.

 Or just send me a note here.
-I’d love to help you discover (or encourage) your inspired writer within.
-Let’s get together!
+I’d love to help you discover (or develop) your inspired writer within.

 Best of luck with all your writing,